klahrich/chiefhustler/content/posts/adam-robinson-bizbrew.md

 Charlie Munger has one of the best quotes: "Pick a simple idea and take it seriously".

 The discipline is to stick to your strengths.
 You will be tempted many times - "Oh it's too sweet I can't let it go!".
-But Buffet and Munger have let go of any number of opportunities.
+But Buffett and Munger have let go of any number of opportunities.
 For example, they would have made 5x more money if they used leverage.
 But they stuck to their discipline, and that's why they did so good over such a long time.

 But that doesn't mean that your strategy should never change.
 That you should double down on it and just go harder no matter the results you get.
 Not at all.
 If you don't like the outcome, you need to change what you're doing.